spagoc/PeppyMeter-4-Linux-desktop/README.md

 ## EXTRA
 * You can run qpwgraph or helvum and connect the desired PipeWire node to the PeppyMeter node (see qpwgraph in the second screenshot).
 That's can be useful for example if you have more active apps producing sounds and you want to VU-meter only one of them etc.
 * Instead if you would like to have PeppyMeter connected to your mic input try to change "volume.max = 10.0" in your config.txt.
-* To see all the VU-meters present in PeppyMeter change "blue" in "random" in your config.txt (I prefer the blu one because it reminds me the Mackintosh hi-end amps).
+* To see all the VU-meters present in PeppyMeter change "blue" in "random" in your config.txt (I prefer the blu one because it reminds me the McIntosh hi-end amps).

 ## DISTROS
 Tested on Ubuntu 23.10, Ubuntu 24.04 LTS, Fedora 40.